Tackling Invasive Plants

 In East Lothian the most notable Giant Hogweed growth is found along the Rivers Tyne and Esk and their tributaries and a couple of neighbouring areas of waste ground.
-Each spring, a group of volunteers don sturdy gloves and thick clothing to tackle an area of growth along the Tyne close to Hailes Castle.
+Each spring, a group of volunteers don sturdy gloves and thick clothing to tackle areas of growth along the Tyne close to Hailes Castle and near Preston Mill.
 It is also removed from the lower reaches of the Biel each year, the work organised by local farmer and Chair of the Access Forum.
 Smaller pockets of Giant Hogweed occur in many other places across the county.
 For example it grows in the dunes at Aberlady Bay and here plants are removed by volunteers when they are small seedlings and the sap poses less of a hazard.

-We now have a program to eradicate Giant Hogweed along the river Tyne.
+We now have an ambitious program to completely eradicate Giant Hogweed along the river Tyne.

 Two-Spined and Four-spined Acaena